-The graph above presents the ensuing liquidity levels in relation to stress testing for the main liquidity drivers, as well as a combination of all negative effects occurring simultaneously.
-The dashed black line represents the level where Advanzia would reach the LCR of 100% as at 20 February 2018.
+The graph above presents the ensuing amounts of liquid funds in relation to stress testing for the main liquidity drivers, as well as a combination of all negative effects occurring simultaneously.
 The likelihood of all events occurring simultaneously and without Advanzia not implementing any counteractions (i.e. increase interest rate on deposit accounts, stop credit limit increases and sales, block open credit cards) is considered highly remote.

 In addition, the Bank could also stop credit limit increases on credit cards, not issue any new cards, not spend money on marketing, and thereby improve the liquidity situation even further.
-Advanzia's Finance Policy and Recovery Plan 2018 are detailing this further.
+Advanzia's Finance Policy and Recovery Plan are detailing this further.

 For the ICAAP assessment, liquidity risk is modelled from historical data on deposit outflow.
-The bank simulates high outflows over a given time period, and the cost incurred from refinancing from more expensive funding sources.
+The Bank simulates high outflows over a given time period, and the cost incurred from refinancing from more expensive funding sources.